-For 1995 there were no new stock-based awards made to Messrs.
+For 1996 there were no new stock-based awards made to Messrs.
 Conrad and Richards.
-As of December 31, 1995 Messrs.
-Conrad and Richards held 16,800 and 18,804 SARs, respectively.
+As of December 31, 1996 Messrs.
+Conrad and Richards held 4,000 and 0 SARs, respectively.
 The value of each SAR is equal to the positive difference between (i) \$86.625 and (ii) the closing price of one Share on the date preceding the exercise of the SAR multiplied by a factor of 1.223.
 The SARs are fully vested and expire upon termination of employment or upon exercise of their related investment contracts to which the SAR is attached.
 The investment contracts were awarded to Messrs.
 Conrad and Richards in 1993 in exchange for all their shares of Source One common stock.
-During 1995 Messrs.
-Conrad and Richards exercised a portion of their investment contracts and, as a result, forfeited 9,323 and 5,345 out-of-the-money SARs, respectively.
+During 1996 Messrs.
+Conrad and Richards exercised a portion of their investment contracts and, as a result, realized \$92,432 and \$151,020 in the form of in-of-the-money SARs, respectively.

-As of December 31, 1995 Messrs.
-Conrad and Richards had 26,677 and 19,055 performance shares outstanding, respectively.
-The performance shares may be earned based on a pre-defined fixed formula in four equal tranches over four overlapping three-year periods.
-Each tranche represents 6,669 and 4,764 performance shares at the target EROE for Messrs.
+As of December 31, 1996 Messrs.
+Conrad and Richards had 20,007 and 0 performance shares outstanding, respectively.
+The outstanding performance shares may be earned based on a pre-defined fixed formula in four equal tranches over three overlapping three-year periods.
+Each tranche remaining represents 6,669 and 0 performance shares at the target EROE for Messrs.
 Conrad and Richards, respectively.

-The first tranche may be earned over the performance period beginning January 1, 1994 and ending December 31, 1996.
-The target and maximum EROE's for the first tranche are 12.8% and 19.8%, respectively.
-No performance shares would be payable from the first tranche if the EROE is less than 6.8%.
-The performance period for the second tranche is January 1, 1995 through December 31, 1997, and the related target and maximum EROE's are 14.8% and 21.8%, respectively.
-No performance shares would be payable from the second tranche is less than 8.8%.
-The performance period for the third tranche if the EROE is less than 8.8%.
-The performance period for the third tranche is January 1, 1996 through December 31, 1998, and the related target and maximum EROE's are 12.6% and 18.6%, respectively.
-No performance shares would be payable from the third tranche if the EROE is less than 6.6%.
+The actual EROE achieved for the first tranche, as measured over the performance period beginning January 1, 1994 and ending December 31, 1996, was determined to be 5.6% which was less than the required minimum EROE of 6.8%.
+Accordingly, no performance shares were paid for 1996 and such performance shares were cancelled.
+The performance period for the second tranche is January 1, 1995 through December 31, 1997, and the related minimum, target and maximum EROE's are 8.8%, 14.8% and 21.8%, respectively.
+The performance period for the third tranche is January 1, 1996 through December 31, 1998, and the related minimum, target and maximum EROE's are 6.6%, 12.6% and 19.6%, respectively.
+The performance period for the fourth tranche is January 1, 1997 through December 31, 2000, and the related minimum, target and maximum EROE's are 7.4%, 13.4% and 20.4%, respectively.